cypress-io/cypress/source/guides/guides/network-requests.md

 If you are writing a traditional server-side application where most of the responses are `HTML` you will likely have few stubbed responses.
 However, most modern applications that serve `JSON` can take advantage of stubbing.

-[block:callout]
-{
-  "type": "success",
+{% note success Benefits %}
-  "body": "- Guaranteed to work in production\n- Test coverage around server endpoints\n- Great for traditional server-side HTML rendering", "title": "Benefits"
+- Guaranteed to work in production
+- Test coverage around server endpoints
+- Great for traditional server-side HTML rendering
-}
-[/block]

-[block:callout]
-{
-  "type": "danger",
+{% endnote %}

+{% note danger Downsides %}
+- Requires seeding
+- Much slower
-  "body": "- Requires seeding\n- Much slower\n- Hard to test edge cases", "title": "Downsides"
+- Hard to test edge cases
-}
-[/block]

-[block:callout]
-{
-  "type": "info",
+{% endnote %}

+{% note info Suggestions %}
+- Use sparingly
-  "body": "- Use sparingly\n- Great for the *critical paths* of your application\n- Helpful to have one test around the *happy path* of a feature", "title": "Suggestions"
+- Great for the *critical paths* of your application
+- Helpful to have one test around the *happy path* of a feature
-}
-[/block]
+{% endnote %}

 ***